YoinkBird/cyclesafe/report/report.md

 Caveat: the model itself will be location unaware, whereas the interface to the model will enable the location-aware features.
 Model is location unaware because it would essentially end up scoring the more popular roots with a higher safety-factor. location-aware modelling could be useful for identifying where more crashes happen, but in a practical route-planning scenario this would lead to cyclists having to take large detours.

- @TODO: refactor this sentence, is it a stream-of-thought:  In essence, the model is deliberately location unaware, with the caveat and assumption that end-users can't simply avoid parts of town.
-If location 'b' has more crashes, and the route is 'A'->'B'->'C', it isn't helpful to tell end-user that they have to avoid 'B' by routing through a potential 'D','E','F'.
-HOWEVER - it could be useful to inform users of this factor, but would require a different model.
-For now, the goal is to make safe transit more convenient; it is already known that one can ride on the sidewalk for the whole commute at 15mph to increase relative-safety , so adding in "avoid these entire areas" won't increase the convenience.
-@TODO: find the term for intentionally biasing a model to ignore a feature; it's not the same as avoiding overfitting, but it's in the same conceptual category

 <hr />